How do we survive long flights?

 Get Up and Stretch

 Getting up to stretch every hour or two is an excellent idea for more than just the practical reasons.
 It can literally save your life during long flights due to it countering something known as Deep Vein Thrombosis.
-We won’t bore you with the details of how D.V.T. can kill you, but stretching prevents it.
+We won’t bore you with the details of how D.V.T. can kill you, but stretching and moving around prevents it.
 And that’s a good thing.

 Here are some great stretches to learn, and to do, on your next long flight.